jayjaychukwu/diagnosis-test/README.md

    docker-compose up -d --build
    ```

-4. Create a database with the same value in DB_NAME
+4. Create a database with the same value as in environment variable, DB_NAME

    obtain the name of the database container running using the command:
    ```shell